James-Holloway/HELLIONHarmony/README.md

 ## How do I patch my copy of HELLION?

-It should be as easy, make sure the game isn't running, start `HELLIONHarmony.Injector.exe` and it should auto detect your HELLION installation, make a backup and patch it.
+It should be as easy, make sure the game isn't running, start `HELLIONHarmonyInjector.exe` and it should auto detect your HELLION installation, make a backup and patch it.

 To unpatch your game, reference the same assembly and add the -RB switch to the program command line to Restore Backup or simply overwrite the main files with the `<filename.ext>.bak` files.